ggruzdov/demo_nvs/README.md

 ## Demo application for image management

 ### Prerequisites
-Docker and Docker Compose installed
+Unix-like OS with Docker and Docker Compose installed

 ### Build application
 Run from the root directory:\